I recently completed a piece of mindfulness homework that had an unexpected effect on me.

 Mind is one of the UK’s biggest mental health charitable organizations.
 With actor Stephen Fry as it’s President, it brings awareness of mental health issues to a wide audience and provides advice and support to thousands experiencing difficulty.
 You’ve probably heard of it.
-Here’s an excerpt from my guest-post on their blog,

-Dear borderline me,
+Dear depressed me,

 Well done for digging this out.
 I know things seem pointless right now so thanks for giving this a go.

-Chances are you’ve been slogging away and just realised that, instead of “getting through it”, you’re actually sinking.
+Chances are you’ve been slogging away and just realized that, instead of “getting through it”, you’re actually sinking.
 We’ve been here before, right?
-We know the signs: stuff gets on top of you and instead of standing back and prioritising, you’ve tried to do it all and done none of it well.
+We know the signs: stuff gets top of you and instead of standing back and prioritizing, you’ve tried to do it all and done none of it well.
 Everything makes you cry, the fear and negativity in the world seem overwhelming and you no longer find pleasure in simple things like a shower or fresh sheets.
 You wake in the morning exhausted wondering how you’ll get through the day.
 Your concentration’s shot and your inability to remember what you were doing two seconds ago is confirmation of your inadequacy.